 2. Application security

 Application security refers to security measures that prevent theft and modification of data or code within applications.
 It includes not only protection during development and design but after deployment as well.
-Different types of application security include authentication, authorization, encryption, logging, and application security testing.
+Different types of application security include KYC authentication, authorization, encryption, logging, and application security testing.

 3. Cloud security